voteagora/fawkes-wallet/README.md

 # REST-Controlled Ethereum Wallet

-A headless Ethereum wallet that can be controlled entirely through REST API calls.
-This wallet implements WalletConnect v2 to connect with dApps, while providing a web interface to monitor its status and history.
+A headless WalletConnect-based wallet that can be controlled through REST API calls.

+This wallet implements WalletConnect v2 to connect with dApps, while providing an optional web interface to monitor its status and history.

+## Working Features

+### Reliable

+- [x] Create random wallet from random mnemonic, use first address
+- [x] Create wallet from user-provided mnemonic, use first address
+- [x] Create impersonated wallet from address, use it as read-only
+- [x] Sign messages - with actual account
+- [x] Send transactions - with actual account

+### Alpha

+It's unclear if we're using the WalletConnect V2 API correctly, but it seems to function.

+- [x] Sign messages - with impersonated accounts
+- [x] Send transactions - with impersonated accounts

+## Planned Features
+- [ ] Dockerize it, publish builds
+- [ ] Create wallet from user-provided private keys
+- [ ] Manage more than one wallet at once
+- [ ] Persistent key storage
+- [ ] Authentication
+- [ ] Create random wallets from mnemonic, use specific/addressable addresses
+- [ ] Attempt to decode proposed transactions using ABIs
+- [ ] Friendlier Monitoring
+- [ ] Auto-sign mode
+- [ ] Control over gas

 ## Quick Start